 You may know that transparency and simplicity are key pillars of the Lively mission and experience.
 Because of this, we don’t put restrictions on how our users use their HSA.
-You can spend (no debit card transaction fees), save (guaranteed growth via interest rates) or invest through TD Ameritrade from day 1 (no minimums required).
+You can spend (no debit card transaction fees), save (guaranteed growth via interest rates) or or invest through one of our integrated investment solutions as soon as their HSA is funded (no cash minimum required).

 With Lively, you can choose the HSA path that works best for your health and financial profile, including first dollar HSA investing.